alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 not send an automated invitation via email to access the private Material for MkDocs Insiders repository.
 Due to [GitHub limitations], granting access to a private repository for organization accounts is not possible.
-Therefore, please contact us at sponsors@squidfunk.com with the names of [personal accounts] or a [bot account] that is publicly or privately listed as owners of your GitHub organization immediately after initiating your sponsorship.
+Therefore, please contact us at sponsors@squidfunk.com with the names of [personal accounts] or the name of a [bot account] that is publicly or privately listed as an owner of your GitHub organization immediately after initiating your sponsorship.
 We will add these designated accounts as collaborators, and once the invitations are [accepted within seven days], your organization will be all set to [get started].

   [organization account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#organization-accounts
   [GitHub limitations]: #collaborators